enkidevs/curriculum/web/html/links/anchor-links.md

 ## Revision

-Add the missing code to create an anchor link that navigates to the portion of the page whose id is `contact`:
+Create an anchor link that navigates to the HTML element with the `contact` id:

 ```html
 <a href="???contact">